Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 #### Validate with RegExp

 Next, search for each of the token RegExpes which are found under the `✅ Post-migration RegExp validation` toggle in the guide.
-Update any outstanding migrations.
+Update any outstanding migrations until there are no more results for the RegExp search.
 If you're unsure on how to search in a code editor using RegExp, check out the [glossary](#glossary).

 ```bash
 # Stage all manually migrated files